imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/php.md

 }
 ```

 Both the `token` and `expire` parameters are optional.
-If not specified, the SDK generates a random token and also generates a valid expiry timestamp internally.
-The value of the `token` and `expire` used to generate the signature is always returned in the response, no matter if they are provided as an input to this method or not.
+If not specified, the SDK internally generates a random token and a valid expiry timestamp.
+The value of the `token` and `expire` used to generate the signature is always returned in the response, whether it is provided as an input to this method or not.

 ### Distance calculation between two pHash values